bodhiproject/bodhi-ui/README.md

 // Accepted Flags
 --chain=        // Sets the chain env variables.
-One of: mainnet, testnet, regtest --localwallet   // Change compatibility for tx signing with a local wallet program, eg. Qtum Wallet
+One of: mainnet, testnet, regtest --localwallet   // Change compatibility for tx signing with a local wallet program, eg. Qtum Wallet --output=       // Sets the output folder of the build files

 // Mainnet chain
 $ yarn build --chain=mainnet